arantespp/arantespp.com/posts/planning/me.md

 ## Systems

-### MSJ Stack
+### MJS Stack

-Meditation, stretching, and journaling stack before starting the day.
-I can only use mobile and check social media after completing it.
+Brushing teeth, meditating, journaling, stretching and making the bed before starting the day.
+I can only use my mobile and check social media after completing it.

 Supports: